MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Configure-Disk-Protection-in-MultiPoint-services.md

 Windows needs to update a few system files – including the system pagefile, crash dump location, and event logs.
 Those files are not discarded when Disk Protection is enabled.
 To accomplish this, a new volume named DpReserved is created when Disk Protection is enabled for the first time, and those files are moved to that volume.
 The DpReserved partition is not protected, so writes to those files persist through restarts, even when Disk Protection is enabled.

 ## Schedule software updates
 If Windows is configured to automatically install Windows Updates, Disk Protection allows these updates at the configured time, and does not discard the updates.
 For example, if Windows updates are scheduled for 3:00 a.m., Disk Protection checks for updates each day at 3:00 a.m.
-If any updates are found, MultiPoint Services temporarily disables Disk Protection, applies the updates, and then re\-enables Disk Protection.
+If any updates are found, MultiPoint Services temporarily disables Disk Protection, applies the updates, and then re-enables Disk Protection.

 #### To schedule software updates in MultiPoint Services

 1. In MultiPoint Manager, display the **Home** tab, and then click **Schedule software updates**.

-2. In the Schedule Software Updates dialog box, click **Update at**, and select a time for updates \- for example, **3:00 AM**.
+2. In the Schedule Software Updates dialog box, click **Update at**, and select a time for updates - for example, **3:00 AM**.

 3. Select the **Run Windows Update** check box.